 Which Policy applies?

-Collaboration – what are the best practices for collaborating with internal and external partners on research projects (do’s and don’ts).
+What are the best practices for collaborating with internal and external partners on research projects (do’s and don’ts)

 Any project where two or more researchers collaborate requires mutual understanding of the roles and responsibilities of each researcher.